Henry Okah: Overview

 In response, on May 26, 2008, MEND attacked a Royal Dutch Shell pipeline in the Delta region, and claimed to have killed 11 Nigerian troops.
 While the Nigerian government denied the deaths, the price of oil rose $1 on world markets within hours of the attack.
 An e-mail from MEND warned "[their] attacks... are a retaliation to his unnecessary arrest."

 In July 2009, Okah's lawyer announced that he accepted an amnesty, which had been offered by the Nigerian government to any rebel willing to lay down their arms, in a bid to end attacks on the oil industry.
-Senior MEND official "General" Boyloaf claimed that if Okah was set free the organization would indeed lay down its arms, and Jomo Gbomo, a spokesman of the organization, supported Okah's decision since his health was failing.
+Senior MEND official "General" Boyloaf claimed that, if Okah was set free, the organization would indeed lay down its arms.
+Jomo Gbomo, a spokesman of the organization, supported Okah's decision, since his health was failing.
 However, other MEND leaders said that they would reject the amnesty.
-On July 13, 2009, Judge Mohammed Liman announced that Okah was released, telling him in person "Having reviewed what the attorney general said, you have become a free man at this moment."
+On July 13, 2009, Judge Mohammed Liman announced that Okah was released, telling him in person: "Having reviewed what the attorney general said, you have become a free man at this moment."

-Okah was again arrested in Johannesburg on Saturday, October 2 following the 2010 Nigeria's Independence Day attacks that killed 12 people.
+Okah was again arrested in Johannesburg on Saturday, October 2, following the 2010 Nigeria's Independence Day attacks that killed 12 people.
 He "claims that he knows nothing of any of these bombings."

 On Monday, January 21, 2013, a South African court convicted Okah of 13 charges of terrorism, including bombings that killed 12 people in Abuja on October 1, 2010.
 Handing down the verdict, Judge Nels Claassen said, "I have come to the conclusion that the state proved beyond reasonable doubt the guilt of the accused."

-He has been sentenced to 24 years imprisonment and is currently serving this sentence at the Ebongweni Correctional Centre in Kokstad, South Africa.
-Throughout the trial he maintained his innocence citing the trial was a result of his denial to support Nigeria's President Goodluck Jonathan's statements and accusations that the October 1st Independence Day attacks were executed by leaders from Northern Nigeria.
+Okah was sentenced to 24 years imprisonment and is currently serving this sentence at the Ebongweni Correctional Centre in Kokstad, South Africa.
+Throughout the trial he maintained his innocence, saying the trial was a result of his denial of support for Nigeria's President Goodluck Jonathan's statements and accusations that the October 1st Independence Day attacks were executed by leaders from Northern Nigeria.